 Are you feeling guilty more often?
 “Why do I make so many mistakes?”
 “I shouldn’t have wasted so much time.”
 “I’m a terrible friend/roommate/sibling.”

-A good way of preventing and treating these thoughts are positive affirmations.While you’re in a good place and feeling full and satisfied with yourself write a little list of things you appreciate about yourself and your life.
+A good way of preventing and treating these thoughts are positive affirmations.When you’re in a good place and feeling full and satisfied with yourself, write a little list of things you appreciate about yourself and your life.
 Read over these when you feel down to redirect your negative thoughts towards more optimistic ones:

 - I may not be perfect, but I always try and do the right things.